Montessori Learning by Class Level

 "Help Me Think for Myself"

-I walk upstairs to the second floor, where the Lower Elementary classrooms are located.
+The Lower Elementary classrooms are located on the sunny upper level.
 The main classroom hosts most of the cultural and language materials, while across the hallway, you find the library and math area.
-I meet and greet students that are moving freely between the rooms.
-A first grader proudly shows me the birthday board with his baby pictures and gives me a summary of what kind of things his friends said about him during the birthday celebration.
+Students move freely between the rooms.
+A first grader proudly shows the birthday board display with his baby pictures and gives a summary of what his friends said about him during the birthday celebration.

 Lower Elementary (Ages 6-9)